shopware/shopware/src/Docs/_new/2-internals/1-core/30-context.md

 [titleEn]: <>(Context and scope)

-The Shopware Platform preprocesses some user-, application- or environment specific information.
+Shopware 6 preprocesses some user-, application- or environment specific information.
 This data is wrapped into the different context objects and offer a necessary execution context for the various business relevant processes.

 For example it might be important to know what language the user prefers to offer a response which is correctly translated.